An open API service indexing awesome lists of open source software.

 ## How to run

-The project is provided with a Docker environment with PyTorch as well as FFmpeg and OpenCV compiled with Nvidia HW acceleration support.
+The project is provided with a Docker environment that includes PyTorch, as well as FFmpeg and OpenCV, which are compiled with NVIDIA hardware acceleration support.

 1. Build Docker image: